Blosberg/Nanopore_data_processing/README.md

 figures, as well as bam-file and .RData in GRanges format.

 Two forms of raw input are accepted, and can be used to produce a report in html format.
-If the variable `intype`, in the config file, is set to "fastq", then we assume a single base-called fastq file for each sample, which is then processed into a report.
+If the variable `input_data_type`, in the config file, is set to "fastq", then we assume a single base-called fastq file for each sample, which is then processed into a report.
 If this variable is set to "raw_minION", then it is assumed that raw data directly output from the minION device is being used (in